Homemade Boudin Cajun Sausage; New Orleans Memoir

 One evening while in New Orleans we hailed a peddler, a bike peddler that is, to take us out to dinner.
 That was fun!
 She took us to a Cajun restaurant where we started out with Bloody Mary’s (that taste similar to my favorite Bloody Mary Mix) and we had shrimp etouffee.

 Shrimp etouffee is a spicy shrimp type thickened stew served over rice.
-It’s a true cajun meal!
+It’s a true Cajun meal!
 Oh yeah, check out my recipe here!

 Willie Mae’s Scotch House; Famous Chicken

-Willie Mae’s was featured on Diners Drive Ins and Dives by Guy Fiere as one of the Top 10 Best Food Networks in New Orleans and since we were in NOLA we just had to go there!
+We also had to hit Willie’s Mae’s Scotch House which is well known for their fried chicken.
+Willie Mae’s was featured on Diners-Drive-Ins and Dives by Guy Fiere as one of the Top 10 Best Food Networks in New Orleans and since we were in NOLA we just had to go there!
 Oh yeah, NOLA is another meaning for New Orleans Louisiana.
+As soon as we pulled up, sure enough, there was a line around the building and we had about an hour wait.
+Yes, it was gooood chicken!

 Acme Oyster House French Quarter